1995–96 Los Angeles Lakers season: Regular season

-Ceballos averaged 21.2 points and 6.9 rebounds per game, while Van Exel provided the team with 14.9 points and 6.9 assists per game, and led them with 144 three-point field goals, and Johnson played a sixth man role moving into the power forward position, averaging 14.6 points, 5.7 rebounds and 6.9 assists per game off the bench in 32 games, starting in just nine of them.
-In addition, Elden Campbell averaged 13.9 points, 7.6 rebounds and 2.6 blocks per game, while Vlade Divac provided with 12.9 points, 8.6 rebounds and 1.7 blocks per game, and second-year guard Eddie Jones contributed 12.8 points and 1.8 steals per game.
-Off the bench, Anthony Peeler contributed 9.7 points per game and 105 three-point field goals, and Sedale Threatt provided with 7.3 points and 3.3 assists per game.
+Cedric Ceballos averaged 21.2 points and 6.9 rebounds per game, while Nick Van Exel provided the team with 14.9 points and 6.9 assists per game, and led them with 144 three-point field goals, and Johnson played a sixth man role off the bench, moving into the power forward position, averaging 14.6 points, 5.7 rebounds and 6.9 assists per game in 32 games, starting in just nine of them.
+In addition, Elden Campbell averaged 13.9 points, 7.6 rebounds and 2.6 blocks per game, while Vlade Divac provided with 12.9 points, 8.6 rebounds and 1.7 blocks per game, and second-year guard Eddie Jones contributed 12.8 points, 3.5 assists and 1.8 steals per game.
+Also off the bench, Anthony Peeler contributed 9.7 points per game and 105 three-point field goals, while Sedale Threatt provided with 7.3 points and 3.3 assists per game, and George Lynch averaged 3.8 points and 2.8 rebounds per game.

-Johnson finished in fifth place in Sixth Man of the Year voting, and tied in twelfth place in Most Valuable Player voting, while Campbell finished in seventh place in Most Improved Player voting.
+Johnson finished in fifth place in Sixth Man of the Year voting, and also finished tied in twelfth place in Most Valuable Player voting, while Campbell finished in seventh place in Most Improved Player voting.
 Johnson also reached a milestone during the regular season, by passing his 10,000 career assist in a 102–89 road win over the Sacramento Kings, at the ARCO Arena II on March 7, 1996.

-In the Western Conference First Round of the 1996 NBA playoffs, the Lakers faced off against the 5th-seeded, and 2-time defending NBA champion Houston Rockets.
-Despite having home-court advantage in the series, the Lakers lost to the Rockets in four games.
 The Lakers finished 21st in the NBA in home-game attendance, with an attendance of 649,634 at the Great Western Forum during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 1996 NBA playoffs, the Lakers faced off against the 5th–seeded, and 2-time defending NBA champion Houston Rockets, a team that featured All-Star center Hakeem Olajuwon, All-Star guard Clyde Drexler, and Robert Horry.
+The Lakers lost Game 1 to the Rockets at home, 87–83 at the Great Western Forum, but managed to win Game 2 at home, 104–94 to even the series.
+However, the Lakers lost the next two games on the road, which included a Game 4 loss to the Rockets at The Summit, 102–94, thus losing the series in four games.

+Notable incidents

+This season was not without controversy.
+In March, after a home game against the Seattle SuperSonics, Ceballos missed the team's charter flight to Seattle, Washington without explanation, as the Lakers were scheduled to play the SuperSonics again; Ceballos went missing for a few days, but later on returned to the team, and was suspended without pay.
+Their troubles continued when Van Exel shoved a referee, during a road game against the Denver Nuggets at the McNichols Sports Arena on April 9, and was suspended for the final seven games of the regular season.
+Johnson was also suspended for three games for bumping into a referee during a home game against the Phoenix Suns on April 14.